-12. Arrangements for transfer from another economics department (Recognition of Prior Learning)
+12. Arrangements for transfer from another economics department (Recognition of

+Prior Learning)

-A student wishing a transfer from another university: the student must prove her/his English Proficiency if she/he wishes to attend the English Section.
-At the time of OSS examination the candidate's entrance score must not be less than the lowest score for admission to the Near East Economics Department.
+A student wishing a transfer from another university: the student must prove her/his examination the candidate's entrance score must not be less than the lowest score for admission to the Near East Economics Department.
 The transcript and course content of the applicant is examined by the department and the student is then accepted to the appropiate year of the programme.